 Liquidity risk is monitored by the Manager on a daily basis to ensure that financial liabilities can be paid as they fall due.
 The majority of the Company's assets are investments in quoted securities that are readily realisable.
-The Company has an overdraft facility with a sub custodian the extent of which is determined by the custodian on a regular basis by reference to the value of the securities held by it on behalf of the Company.
+The Company has an overdraft facility with the custodian the extent of which is determined by the custodian on a regular basis by reference to the value of the securities held by it on behalf of the Company.
 The facility is subject to regular review.
+The overdraft facility was not drawn down at 31 August 2017.

-The Company has a two year mulit-currency loan facility of \$35,000,000\$ (2015: \$45,000,000) of which \$25,321,000\$ (2015: \$34,479,000) was drawn down at the year end.
+The Company has a two year multi-currency loan facility of £35,000,000 (2016: £35,000,000) of which £31,833,000 (2016: £25,321,000) was drawn down at the year end.
 This facility is under regular review and unless renewed will expire on 27 February 2018.